legoguy1000/FRC-Portal/README.md

 This project was developed for my FIRST Robotics Team 2363, Triple Helix.
 We needed a way to handle team and event registration as well as hours and metrics tracking.

-Version 2.7.0 (Current Dev Branch)
+Version 2.8.0 (Current Dev Branch)
+* Minor fixes
+* Upload form for Google Service Account Credentials file *

+Version 2.7.0
 * Fix various styling issues
 * Add setting to require a team email to login
 * Replace login notification with toast